 See Below the Surface

-Radiographic testing, also known as radiographic inspection or examination, uses X-rays to penetrate the surface of products or materials in order to view internal components.
+Radiographic testing, also known as radiographic inspection or radiographic examination, uses X-rays to penetrate the surface of products or materials in order to view internal components.
 Like all nondestructive testing, radiographic inspection does not harm the test piece.
 Radiographic testing can be quite useful in locating internal discontinuities such as shrinkage, cracking and porosity, verifying the integrity of internal components and determining the quality of welds.
 This process can be performed on many types of solid products and materials and is often useful in fire investigations to help determine the source.

 - Computed Radiography – digital images